konstantin-shinkarenko/unified_sensor/README.md

 |Encoded Frame Rate|ENCODED_FRAMERATE|integer|N|Encoded frame rate of the video in frames per second.|

 Conviva defines few recommended metadata, refer to the ConvivaSdkConstants class for more content metadata parameters.

+### Custom Tags

+☞ HIGHLY RECOMMENDED: A dictionary defining custom string key/value pairs.
+You can filter and categorize metrics in Experience Insights (Pulse) based on your specific metadata use-case.

+See Integrate: Tags for further details.
+To add custom tags, add key value pair of String and any Object to the Map.

+	// Sample code snippet
+	// Dictionary for Content Metadata
+	Map<String, Object> contentInfo = new HashMap<String, Object>();
+	contentInfo.put("key", "value");

+	videoAnalytics.setContentInfo(contentInfo);

+The following is a code example that creates a Dictionary Map for ContentMetadata along with custom tags:

+	// Sample code snippet
+	// Dictionary for Content Metadata
+	Map<String, Object> contentInfo = new HashMap<String, Object>();
+	contentInfo.put(ConvivaSdkConstants.ASSET_NAME, "ASSET_NAME");
+	contentInfo.put(ConvivaSdkConstants.PLAYER_NAME, "PLAYER_NAME");
+	contentInfo.put(ConvivaSdkConstants.ENCODED_FRAMERATE, 20);
+	contentInfo.put(ConvivaSdkConstants.DURATION, 30);
+	contentInfo.put(ConvivaSdkConstants.DEFAULT_RESOURCE, "DEFAULT_RESOURCE");
+	contentInfo.put(ConvivaSdkConstants.STREAM_URL, "STREAM_URL");
+	contentInfo.put(ConvivaSdkConstants.IS_LIVE, false);
+	contentInfo.put(ConvivaSdkConstants.VIEWER_ID, "VIEWER_ID");
+	contentInfo.put("key", "value");

+	videoAnalytics.setContentInfo(contentInfo);

+### Update Content Metadata

+Not all metadata values can be updated at any time.
+In certain situations, your application may not have all the content metadata initially when reportPlaybackRequested is called.
+For example, when metadata is fetched from a content management system or metadata requires authentication for encrypted content.

+Updating metadata or setting metadata late; after start monitoring of content is subject to certain limitations.
+Some metadata can be set or updated:

+* Before the first video frame is rendered.
+* Anytime during video playback; but only once.

+The following table indicates the various update scenarios that can be seen in Pulse (Experience Insights), for each metadata item: